nori-dot-eco/contract-state-util/README.md

 ### About

-This tool will parse all of your contracts for vairables, and output their current state on localhost:3000 in the format of:
+This tool will parse all of your contracts for variables, and output their current state on localhost:3000 in the format of:

 ```
 Contract Name: ContractName